-Olive oil soap, made under the responsibility of a master soap maker, hot, according to ancient methods.
-Soap without colouring agents, preservatives or perfumes.
+Olive oil soap, made under the oversight of a master soap maker, hot, according to ancient craft.
+No colouring agents, no preservatives no added perfume.

 PURE OLIVE*: Guaranteed with no palm oil